 Thyroid nodules are growths or lumps in the thyroid gland in the front of your neck.
 This gland controls how your body uses energy.
 Most thyroid nodules are not cancer and do not cause problems.
 Many don't even need treatment.

 Sometimes a thyroid nodule can cause problems.
 Sometimes a nodule can make too much thyroid hormone.
-When a nodule makes too much hormone, the rest of the gland is suppressed and actually doesn't work as hard as usual.
+When a nodule makes too much hormone, the rest of the gland is suppressed and doesn't work as hard as usual.

 Most thyroid nodules are not cancerous.
 But if tests show cancer, surgery will be done to remove the nodule.